Typhoon Jebi

 Jebi was the strongest typhoon to make landfall in Japan since Yancy in 1993 and left significant effects across the Kansai region.
 The typhoon's powerful winds, which broke wind records at 100 Japanese weather stations, damaged nearly 98,000 houses and left nearly 3 million customers without electricity after blowing down power lines.
 Heavy rains combined with wind and storm surge to flood over 700 houses and cause widespread damage to infrastructure, including several shrines and historical buildings.
 Agricultural damage from the adverse weather conditions was significant, with losses from the agricultural, forestry, and fishing industries valued at almost JP¥47 billion (US$ million).
 Fruits were blown off trees, crops were lodged, and power outages affected the storage of livestock and produce.
 Storm surge inundated part of Kansai International Airport, which, combined with wind and rain damage to the terminals, forced the airport to close from September 4 to 13.
 Furthermore, access to the airport was cut off when the typhoon blew a tanker into the bridge connecting the airport to the mainland; repairs to the bridge were completed seven months later.
 Fourteen people were killed in Japan—mostly from falls and flying debris—and 980 were injured.
 Insured losses were estimated at US$13–14 billion, of which more than a third was from Osaka Prefecture.

 Elsewhere, Jebi brought minor flooding to the Northern Mariana Islands as it passed to the north on August 31.
 Heavy swells produced by Jebi caused large waves along the coast of Taiwan that resulted in seven fatalities (including a suspected suicide) from September 2 to 3.
 As an extratropical cyclone on September 5, Jebi produced gusty winds across the Russian Far East, causing power outages and injuring three.

-Despite the extensive economic losses brought on by the storm, the name Jebi was initially not retired after the 2018 season, and was used again in 2024.
-However, during the 57th session of the Typhoon Committee, the name was requested by the UK Met Office to be retired after the 2024 season, due to its double meaning to that of a derogatory word in the Croatian language, where "jebi" means "to fuck", as opposed to its meaning in Korean, where it referred to the barn swallow (Hirundo rustica).
-The replacement name, to be provided by South Korea, will be announced in 2026.
+Despite the extensive economic losses brought on by the storm, the name Jebi was not retired after the 2018 season, and was used again in 2024, though it would be retired following that season due to its similar pronunciation to that of a derogatory word in the Croatian language.
+In 2026, the name will be replaced with Narae, which means 'wing' in Korean.